Learn how to capture the clothes in your shoppers' closets, without friction

 We define onboarding as the process by which new users find the value of the Digital Closet as soon as possible, and before they abandon.
 Our Digital Closet Technology has been built thanks to our Vertical Machine Learning approach.
 We wrote about it, and about our approach to learning, in this essay here.

 This Digital Closet Technology, together with our In-Bedroom Fashion Stylist, the Smart Fitting Room and the In-Store Outfit Recommender, are the 4 current consumer-facing expressions of our data solutions, our omnichannel retail solutions.
 All of them are built on top of our Taste Graph.
+Read our Manifesto on the Future of Fashion Retail.

 Depending on your business needs and how you deploy your digital closet, using the Taste Graph might help you to isolate early adopters of third party trends.